pulibrary/ops-catchall/projects/springshare_docs/libguides_docs/change_guide_owner.md

 ## Change LibGuide Owner

+Each LibGuide can have one owner, but guides can have multiple editors.
+A common admin task involves changing a guide's owner when a staff member leaves or changes responsibilities.
+To do that, follow these steps:

 1. Navigate to the ```Content``` tab in the top dashboard and click ```Guides``` from the drop-down.

 2. Search for guide by any identifier you have (e.g. name, type, owner).